hvac inbox triage

 What you command Monday morning

 Instead of opening 200 unread messages, you open a sorted operation summary: simple questions already answered, invoices flagged with due dates, financing docs grouped by customer, and a short approval list of warranty and price-sensitive replies waiting on your call.
 You read each held draft, edit if needed, and approve.
-Every reply that goes out matches your wording.
-You stay in command of every decision that involves money, timing, or a warranty commitment — the system handles the volume; you set the terms.

 - A Monday digest shows exactly what was dispatched and what is staged for your approval.